Nacho Civera Chulbi

-Most rehearsals and concerts take place at the world-renowned Sapporo Concert Hall Kitara, which is a 15-minute walk from the hotel where Academy members reside during their month-long stay in Sapporo.
-The PMF Library is set up in Kitara during the festival, with scores and parts for all music to be performed during the festival (and more) available to check out as needed.
+Most rehearsals and concerts happen in Sapporo Concert Hall Kitara.
+It’s a world-class hall – Sir Simon Rattle once called it “the best hall in the world.”
+It is a 15-minute walk from the Academy hotel.
+The PMF Library is in Kitara too, with scores and parts for all music to be performed during the festival (and more) available for checkout.

 *Vegetarian or allergen-free boxed lunches are available upon request.